abigailunderwood/testsite-bc4teens-2/content/authors/kathrynhyzak/_index.md

   - Researchers
 ---

-Kathryn A. Hyzak, PhD, MSW is the Provost's Fellow-to-Assistant Professor Research Faculty member in the Department of Physical Medicine & Rehabilitation in the College of Medicine at The Ohio State University.
+Dr. Kathryn A. Hyzak, PhD, MSW is the Provost's Fellow-to-Assistant Professor Research Faculty member in the Department of Physical Medicine & Rehabilitation in the College of Medicine at The Ohio State University.
 As an Implementation Scientist, her research aims to expedite the pace at which interventions are used in real-world treatment settings to improve care for individuals with complex health comorbidities.